taurusilver7/youtube-UI/README.md

 - Add two more paths to the App (trends & sub) and add the route paths in the Menu component.
 If the axios fetch doesn't respond to the proxy, restart the react-app to kickstart the server to link up with the react-application.

+- Implement the sign-in function on the UI. create pieces of states for every input field & populate the values to an handler function.

+- The handler function fires a post request to the server to provide with the user data to the UI.
+  To populate the user information in various no-linking components, a context-api, or a global state-management is imported.

+### Redux-toolkit.

 ## Available Scripts